 Eighty teams are invited to The Ohio State University for a fun, exciting, and challenging competition resulting in a chance to compete at the national level.

 The first-place teams from both divisions in each state are invited to the Science Olympiad National Tournament.
 However, states that fall within the Top 10 registrations for either division throughout the country may be afforded the opportunity (not guaranteed) to send a second team in that division.

-As we approach the State Tournament, please update your school roster and alternates list in https://scilympiad.com/oh before uploading your final team roster with your Principal's signature.
+As we approach the State Tournament, you will be asked to update your school roster and alternates list in Scilympiad before uploading your final team roster with your Principal's signature.

 As a reminder, teams may add six (6) alternates to the team roster who may participate in trial events.
 Unfortunately, only one team from a school may participate in each trial event.
 Teams without a final team roster signed by the Principal will not participate in the State Tournament.

 Although some teams prefer to use electronic binders, due to the high potential that they may trigger some of the "out of browser" warnings built into Scilympiad, electronic binders are discouraged.